-The health benefits of niacin include maintaining good blood circulation, healthy robust skin condition, and normal functioning of the brain, boosting memory power, aiding the digestive tract to absorb sufficient carbohydrates, proteins, and fats, reducing the effects of arthritis and improving the symptoms of schizophrenia.
-The most important benefit of niacin or vitamin B3 is its ability to lower cholesterol levels and control them.
+The health benefits of vitamin B3, also known as niacin, include maintaining good blood circulation, healthy robust skin condition, normal functioning of the brain, boosting memory power, aiding the digestive tract to absorb sufficient carbohydrates, proteins, and fats, reducing the effects of arthritis and improving the symptoms of schizophrenia.
+The most important benefit, however, is its ability to lower cholesterol levels.

-Vitamin B3, also known as niacin, releases energy into the body’s cells, but niacin is primarily used to lower high cholesterol levels.
-You may get Vitamin B3 in supplement stores, but it is always sensible to buy niacin when specifically instructed by a doctor.
+Vitamin B3 releases energy into the body’s cells, but it is primarily used to lower high cholesterol levels.
+You may get niacin in supplement stores, but it is always sensible to buy it when specifically instructed by a doctor.

-Vitamin B3 and its various forms, such as niacin, are popularly used as therapeutic vitamins to relieve many ailments.
-Niacin is also used to treat respiratory or vascular disorders, and as an effective dietary supplement for treating pellagra, along with Lovastatin.
+Vitamin B3 and its various forms are popularly used as therapeutic vitamins to relieve many ailments.
+It is also used to treat respiratory or vascular disorders, and as an effective dietary supplement for treating pellagra, along with Lovastatin.
 It mainly comes in 3 forms, which include nicotinic acid, niacinamide, and inositol hexaniacinate as supplement tablets or doses.
 Nicotinic acid helps to reduce high blood cholesterol levels, whereas niacinamide may be found in nutritional supplements.
 However, those benefits are just the tip of the iceberg.

 Health Benefits of Vitamin B3 or Niacin